AlgoMaster Logo

 Introduction to Kadane's Algorithm

-Kadane’s algorithm is a problem solving technique that is used to efficiently solve the Maximum Subarray Problem.
+Kadane's algorithm is a problem solving technique used to solve the Maximum Subarray Problem in linear time.

 What's the maximum subarray problem?